1981 Country Code:

 1. From School Lane, opposite The Vine, over field and up bank to entrance through wood, turning left out onto Tarrington Common Road by Green Acres.

-2. From Alders End Road, opposite The Croft, across field over hill to Tarrington Common Road.
+2. From Alders End Road, opposite The Croft, across the field over the hill to Tarrington Common Road.

 3. From Alders End Farm, around buildings along track – path forks: